rack-io/rackio-documentation/docs/index.md

 ## So, where is the HMI?

-Rackio doesn't come with a default HMI, since it is a server application framework, it comes with an API so you can connect your custom HMI developed in any technology you want.
-On the other hand, Rackio comes with an Admin Web Interface (inspired by Django), so you can monitor and set Tags value, Trends, Alarms, Events and much more.
+Rackio doesn't come with a default HMI, since it is a server application framework, it comes with an API so you can connect your custom HMI developed in any technology you choose.
+On the other hand, Rackio comes with an Admin Web Interface (inspired by Django), so you can monitor and set features suchas Tags value, Trends, Alarms, Events and much more.

 ---